-Communities In Schools of Houston is thrilled to announce the pending addition of two new members to our board of directors.
-Jennifer Espey and Suzanne Stiles, both of whom are active members of the Spring Branch and Memorial Villages communities and have been hands-on supporters of CIS, will be joining the board upon a formal vote in May.
+Communities In Schools of Houston is thrilled to announce the addition of two new members to our board of directors.
+Jennifer Espey and Suzanne Stiles, both of whom are active members of the Spring Branch and Memorial Villages communities and have been hands-on supporters of CIS, are joining the board upon the formal vote.

 Jennifer Espey is mother to two teenagers and a 12-year-old, all of whom attend Spring Branch ISD schools.
 She is passionate about the Communities In Schools programs at Spring Branch Middle School and Memorial High School, working closely with the on-campus CIS student support specialists, Nelda Zuniga of SBMS and Sophie Fronk of MHS.
 Jennifer helps coach the weekly CIS Running Club and helps coordinate SBMS Study Bear Buddies – a peer-to-peer homework help program which partners NJHS members with CIS and teacher-referred students.
 Jennifer also is the Community Network Coordinator at SBMS, an SBISD Mentor and MHS College Greeter.
 Her past volunteer efforts at Memorial Drive Elementary include chairing the MDE auction, Cultural Arts committee, student newspaper and Spelling Bee.
 Jennifer and her husband, Lin, have lived on four continents and share an affinity for rescue dogs from places like Tunisia, Qatar, and Katy, Texas.